Steven Silva: 2010–2014: Post-StarStruck

 2012 proved to be the busiest year so far for Steven.
 He portrayed the role of Stripe in the Young Artists Production's staging of Trina Paulus' novel Hope for the Flowers.
 Frencheska Farr, on the other hand, played the female lead role.
 The reason behind Silva's inclusion in the said stage play is because of his singing ability in Party Pilipinas.
 The producers of the stage play like his singing in the said musical variety show ended up asking Steven to audition.
 He served his friend, Gian Magdangal, as his inspiration in the play because Magdangal starred in the 2011 play, Rent.
 He admitted he was hesitant to accept the project when Young Artists Production first offered him the role but later on decided that he was ready to try something new.
 Being a neophyte in the world of musical theater was not an excuse for Steven for he proved to everyone that the role of Stripe suited him perfectly.

-Steven was seen in the Filipino teen-oriented drama series, Together Forever, led by Elmo Magalona and Julie Anne San Jose, as Cholo.
+Silva was seen in the Filipino teen-oriented drama series, Together Forever, led by Elmo Magalona and Julie Anne San Jose, as Cholo.
 In August 2012, Steven also starred in his first film, entitled Just One Summer also led by Magalona and San Jose.
-In the last quarter of 2012, Steven was part of the Filipino version of The 1st Shop of Coffee Prince where he portrayed Bamboo, a friend of Errol (portrayed by Benjamin Alves).
+In the last quarter of 2012, Silva was part of the Filipino version of Coffee Prince where he portrayed Bamboo, a friend of Errol (portrayed by Benjamin Alves).
 The role of Bamboo was not in the original series.

-In January 2013, Steven became a part of the second epicserye of GMA Network, Indio, with Senator Bong Revilla Jr. as the lead character.
+In January 2013, Silva became a part of the second epicserye of GMA Network, Indio, with Senator Bong Revilla Jr. as the lead character.
 Indio premiered on January 14, 2013.
 He played the role of Ribung Linti, the god of lightning and thunder.
 After Indio, Steven is currently seen as Tisoy in another Rocco Nacino – Lovi Poe tandem series, Akin Pa Rin ang Bukas, as Jerry's (Nacino) buddy.
 On July, Steven started to become part of Sunday All Stars.